ordbase/generative-orc-721/diymartians/README.md

 in 4x <br>
 ![](i/noun-glasses@4x.png)

-and Martians w/ Noun Glasses in 4x <br>
+and a sampling of Martians w/ Noun Glasses in 4x <br>
 ![](i/martians-noun@4x.png)